THE ROLE OF LISS PARISH COUNCIL

 - Communication: Liss Parish Council will ensure parishioners have the information they need: this web page will be updated on a regular basis; communications via social media (Facebook, Twitter, Instagram and Nextdoor) will continue and officers will endeavour to supply as much of the information in hard copy on Parish Council and public noticeboards to assist those who do not have internet access.

-01/04/20 CLICK HERE for the information leaflet from Liss Parish Council to be distributed to Liss households in the coming days.
+CLICK HERE for the information leaflet from Liss Parish Council which was distributed to Liss households early April.
 Updates will still be made to the information on this page as this leaflet represents a snapshot of information available on 1/4/20.

 Top tip: Look after your neighbours - small networks such as these mean people are known to you and support systems are manageable.
 However, there are other groups out there who are also offering assistance and support.

 - St Mary's Church: for spiritual and practical support, call the Parish Administrator, Michaela Surtees, on 01730 892552 (email@example.com) or Rev Chris Williams on 01730 890085 (firstname.lastname@example.org).